-- 9. The ability to formulate and investigate criminological questions on a local, regional and global scale. - 10.
-The ability to summarise, explain and employ empirical information and research findings about crime, victimisation and individual, group and societal responses to crime and deviance. - 11.
-Advanced application of appropriate research tools in relation to theoretically driven, exploratory or evaluative research. - 12.
-The ability to critically comment on the value of criminological work on crime, victimisation, responses to crime and deviance, and representations of these in relation to policy questions at local, regional, national and/or global levels.
+- 9. The ability to select and utilise a range of research methodologies to investigate how the mind influences behaviour and experience; - The ability to summarise, explain and employ empirical information and research findings about crime, victimisation and responses to crime and deviance from a psychological perspective; - 11.
+Advanced application of research tools in relation to theoretically driven, exploratory or evaluative research in both Criminology with Psychology; - 12.
+The ability to critically comment on psychological theory and methods as they apply to crime, victimisation, responses to crime and deviance, and representations of these in relation to policy questions at national, international and global levels.